 Policia Local (Calvia): 971 00 33 00

 There are plenty of ways to enjoy Magaluf without having to indulge in the so-called “Booze Cruise” culture.
-To help you make the most of it, here’s a little list of places that could be worth checking out.
-From a Pirate Adventure Show to a Western Water Park”. to opulent Beach Clubs and live concerts– Magaluf caters to all tastes and age groups and allows you to do pretty much whatever you please - whether for better or worse.
+To help you make the most of it, here’s a short ist of places that could be worth checking out once they have opened their gates again.
+From a Pirate Adventure Show to Water Park to opulent Beach Clubs and live concerts– Magaluf caters to all tastes and age groups and allows you to do pretty much whatever you please - whether for better or worse.

 Pirates Adventure Show: A night-time dinner show consisting of a humorous, outrageous and visually stunning acrobatics performance that offers both a family-friendly version and an uncensored show for adults (Ages 18 and up).